 Brendan practices municipal, land use planning, and development law.
 He represents a diverse cross section of both public and private clients across Ontario including municipalities, private corporations, developers, power generators, public utilities, and individual homeowners.

 Brendan represents clients in a broad range of matters including all manner of development approvals, heritage conservation matters, municipal governance, plans of subdivision, official plan and zoning by-law appeals, minor variances, condominium law, development charges matters, freedom of information requests, and municipal conflict of interest law.
-Brendan has appeared before the Ontario Municipal Board, committees of adjustment, and municipal councils.
+Brendan has appeared before the Local Planning Appeal Tribunal (formerly the OMB) committees of adjustment, and municipal councils.

 Brendan holds a BA from Concordia University in Urban Studies and Political Science and attended law school at the University of Toronto.
 Brendan joined Loopstra Nixon LLP as a summer student in 2014, articled at the firm in 2015-2016 and became an associate in 2016 following his call to the bar.